 Whatever business you are in, potential customers take a unique path until they buy from you.
 Your channels and content should take customers from one stage of the journey to another.
 Most businesses tend to forget this link when they plan content and channels.

 In practice, this means awareness activities should lead customers to education and to purchase.
-A contrary approach is to send them from awareness phase to purchase and expect high conversions.
-The result is often mediocrity.
+An opposite approach is to send them from awareness phase to purchase and expect high conversions and the result is often mediocrity.

 Use your audit tools to map out the connection between customer goals and activities at awareness, evaluation, and decision stages.